 Need based aid

-Students interested in need-based financial aid (grants, loans and employment) must complete the Free Application for Federal Student Aid (FAFSA) and the Elizabethtown College Need-Based Financial Aid Application.
-Applicants should apply no later than March 15.
+Students interested in need-based financial aid (grants, loans and employment) must complete the Free Application for Federal Student Aid (FAFSA).
+Applicants should apply no later than March 15 for maximum consideration.

 Merit based aid